-Christmas storm approaches West, as East gets warmer
+Christmas storm in West, warmer temps in East

 A major winter storm is bringing heavy rain along the coast and widespread, heavy snow in the Rockies.
 That system is expected to move east into the northern High Plains by late Christmas Eve.
 It could produce blizzard conditions across parts of the northern plains -- bringing a whiteout Christmas this year.

-The National Weather Services warned that freezing rain, heavy snow and strong winds up to 60 mph are possible, which "could create very dangerous travel conditions."
+The National Weather Service warned that freezing rain, heavy snow and strong winds of up to 60 mph are possible, which "could create very dangerous travel conditions."

 A blizzard is forecast for North and South Dakota.
-The National Weather Service in Bismarck warned traveling would be "dangerous if not impossible" on Christmas and into Monday.
+The National Weather Service in Bismarck warned that traveling would be "dangerous if not impossible" on Christmas and into Monday.